Letter from Edwin S, Buck to his sister, Jane

 commence housekeeping for ourselves in April next.
 Mother will divide her time between sisters house and ours and will make the decline of her life pass as pleasantly and comfortably as possible.
 I see sister mary every few days. she is quite well except her eyes which have been very sore nearly all of the past summer. her husband and two of the children have also had very sore eyes.
 Williams eyes I do not think will ever get entirely well again.
 Their children are all well. her oldest daughter is almost grown and their oldest son (william) is quite a large boy.
 They have a good school near them and they have every advantage that they could have in your country to get good educations.
 We have good schools, churches and excellent society here and there is not so much difference between this country and yours as you might so much imagine It is warm pleasent weather here now and I suppose in your country there is deep snow on the ground.
 Our farmers are planting corn and every body is [marling?] garden which I realy think is pleasenter than to be freezing in a cold country, but then you have one pleasure which we have not. you can enjoy yourselves sleighriding.
 I was in New York City last summer but was on verry urgent business buying goods and was delayed in New York so long that I could not get to Michigan.
 My Partner, Mr [Sleage?] is going next summer but I promise you the very next time I go to come and see you all ?? us sending our love to you and James and all of your friends and our acqaitences in Pontiac.
 My wife Mary is leaning on my shoulder and sais my love to Sister Jane.
 I will write again soon Your Affectonate Brother Edwin S Buck

-Last edit 10 months ago by KSuarez103
+Last edit over 1 year ago by KSuarez103

 Displaying all 2 pages